cjdbarlow/Part-One/autonomic_nervous_system.md

   * The **pelvic part** innervate the pelvic visceral and lower limb vasculature
 * Contain the sympathetic ganglion, which is a synapse between the:
   * **Short pre-ganglionic fibre**
-  Connects descending sympathetic fibres in the lateral horn of the spinal cord to the sympathetic ganglion.
+  Cell body is located in the lateral horn of the spinal cord, and connects to the sympathetic ganglion.
     * Releases ACh to stimulate the post-ganglionic fibre.
   * **Long post-ganglionic fibre**
-  Stimulates the effect site.
+  Cell body is located in the sympathetic ganglion, and stimulates the effect site.
     * Has a nicotinic ACh receptor
     * Releases NA at the effect site
     * Sensitivity (for ACh) and activity (for NA release) is modulated by a number of other substances: